VUB-HYDR/MeteoSaver/README.md

 Three ways of creating reproducible environments are provided, the general Conda environment, using a virtual environment, and an isolated Docker environment based on a Conda base image.

-> [!WARNING]
-> It is adviced to work in isolated Docker environments in order to ensure reproducibility, future online deployments, but first and foremost security of your computer system.
-Pip and to a lesser degree Conda and their python environments are a known malware vector.
-Although the framework we present vets the loaded library we can not assure the safety of all dependencies created downstream.
-The use of the local non-containerized setup is therefore not recommended.

 ### Conda

 To create an environment which is consistent use the environment file after installing Miniconda.